HeikoMamerow/enqueue-livereload-js/README.md

 Howto:
 ------
+1. Download livereload.js from here: https://raw.githubusercontent.com/livereload/livereload-js/master/dist/livereload.js
+2. Put livereload.js in the web root.
+No rename - no subdirectory!
-1. Downlad plugin
+3. Downlad plugin
-2. Move it to your plugin folder
+4. Move it to your plugin folder
-3. Activate plugin
+5. Activate plugin